-The online world is posing an ever-increasing risk to children and young people, and it is important that schools, parents and carers work together to take an active role in teaching children about online dangers.
-Learning how to act safely when using the internet is an incredibly important part of safeguarding our children.
+The online world is posing an ever-increasing risk to children and young people therefore it is incredibly important that schools, parents and carers work together to safeguard our children, taking an active role in teaching them how to act safely when using the internet.

 National Online Safety

-An organisation that works in partnership with The West Molesey Centre, providing Parents & Carers courses, online video resources and weekly guides covering a huge range of topics.
+An organisation that works in partnership with The West Molesey Centre, providing courses, online video resources and weekly guides for parents and carers.
 Please sign up using this link.